embedded-office/canopen-stack/docs/_examples/setup-calibration-mode.md

 };
 ```

-Finaly, in the standard paramter store/restore entries, we use a separate subindex for the calibration values (for example: subindex #2):
+Finally, in the standard parameter store/restore entries, we use a separate subindex for the calibration values (for example: subindex #2):

 ```c
 const CO_OBJ ExampleObjDir[] = {